 Individual Health Insurance California

 Health insurance is among the most important purchases you’ll ever make.
-Comparing health plans and obtaining individual insurance quotes and information has never been easy.
+Comparing health plans and obtaining personal health insurance quotes and information has never been easy.
 Thanks to the Affordable Care Act, also known as Obamacare, you have consumer protection on your side.

 Before 2014, one could purchase an individual health insurance plan at any time of the year.
 But as of now, one can only buy individual health insurance during the open enrollment, except for special circumstances.s